 Associate Elementary Teacher (Full time)

-Mixed age multicultural class of ~16-22 children in a progressive independent school that uses an inquiry-based approach to teaching.
+Seeking associate teacher for a mixed age multicultural class of ~16-22 children in a progressive independent school that uses a transdisciplinary approach (EL Education) to teaching.

-Golestan is looking to hire a loving and experienced teacher to start in August 2022.
+Golestan is looking to hire a loving and experienced Associate Teacher to start in August 2023.
 We are looking for someone who values collaboration and is creative and open to different ideas and trying new things.
 Must connect well with children, families, and colleagues of all backgrounds and be passionate about integrating curricular subjects into project-based learning in a global context.

 As Associate Teacher, this person will be responsible for supporting the Lead Teacher in:

 - Establishing a classroom culture that is safe, inclusive, collaborative, and intellectually challenging for all students by utilizing effective practices for community building.

 - Building and executing 4 Expeditions (project and inquiry-based units) that integrate Common Core State Standards and Next Generation Science Standard that lead to student action within the school and in the broader community.